Rolf Armstrong: Education

 Rolf enrolled in the School of the Art Institute of Chicago in 1907 under the name Jack Armstrong.
-One of his four original roommates was Thomas Hart Benton, the noted painter and muralist.
-Armstrong moved to New York City immediately upon graduation in 1911 and lived for a time in the Lincoln Arcade where he attended classes held by Robert Henri at the Henri School of Art.
-It was around this time that he changed his name to Rolf.
+One of his four original roommates was Thomas Hart Benton, a noted painter and muralist.
+Armstrong moved to New York City immediately upon graduation in 1911 and lived for a time in the Lincoln Arcade, where he attended classes held by Robert Henri at the Henri School of Art.
+Around this time, he changed his name to Rolf.

-Armstrong traveled to Paris in 1919 to study at the Académie Julian, and in 1921 he went to Minneapolis to study calendar production at Brown & Bigelow.
+Armstrong traveled to Paris in 1919 to study at the Académie Julian, and in 1921, he went to Minneapolis to study calendar production at Brown & Bigelow.

 Magazine covers

-Armstrong's first known published work is the cover of Judge magazine from January 27, 1912, also known as “A Live Wire.”
-Throughout this decade he built a reputation as a cover artist, producing over sixty covers for a variety of magazines including Metropolitan, Puck, Every Week, American Magazine, and The Stewart Lever.
+Armstrong's first known published work is the cover of Judge magazine from January 27, 1912, also known as A Live Wire.
+Throughout this decade, he built a reputation as a cover artist, producing over 60 covers for a variety of magazines, including Metropolitan, Puck, Every Week, American Magazine, and The Stewart Lever.

-During the 1920s Armstrong achieved considerable commercial success creating a total of 65 portraits of silent screen actors (all but one female) for the covers of Photoplay, Screenland and other movie fan magazines.
-Among his better known subjects were Mary Pickford, Bebe Daniels, and Greta Garbo.
+During the 1920s, Armstrong achieved considerable commercial success creating a total of 65 portraits of silent-screen actors (all but one female) for the covers of Photoplay, Screenland, and other movie fan magazines.
+Among his better-known subjects were Mary Pickford, Bebe Daniels, and Greta Garbo.
 As his popularity grew, he was the subject of featurettes in Photoplay and Screenland.
 Armstrong's work for the Pictorial Review was largely responsible for that magazine achieving a circulation of more than two million by 1926.
-Other published works in the twenties include a cover for Collier's (1926) and two covers for the Saturday Evening Post (1923).
-In 1925 Armstrong contracted with the newly launched College Humor, a monthly magazine aimed at male college students, producing 68 covers over the following decade.
+His other published works in the 1920s include a cover for Collier's (1926) and two covers for the Saturday Evening Post (1923).
+In 1925, Armstrong contracted with the newly launched College Humor, a monthly magazine aimed at male college students, producing 68 covers over the following decade.

 As color photography came into its own, demand for original cover art waned in the 1930s.
 Armstrong's last known cover image is College Humor, March 1936.
-The great majority of Armstrong's magazine covers show the head only, and the originals that are known are relatively small works (less than 24” in greatest dimension).
-Approximately 200 total magazine images are known.
+The great majority of Armstrong's magazine covers show the head only, and of the roughly 200 known originals, most are relatively small works (less than 24 inches in greatest dimension).